-Identify and discuss any overarching patterns of access to opportunity and exposure to adverse community factors.
-Include how these patterns compare to patterns of segregation, integration, and R/ECAPs.
-Also identify areas that experience: (a) high access; and (b) low access across multiple indicators.
+The following analysis identifies and discusses any overarching patterns of access to opportunity and exposure to adverse community factors, including how these patterns compare to patterns of segregation, integration, and R/ECAPs.
+The analysis also identifies areas that experience: (a) high access; and (b) low access across multiple indicators.